odioski/RADICO/README.md

       apt install fish

-As a reminder, if unsure about any of these or any lib you're aobut to add/download, you can always just info $(new_lib) and cross-check. like ...
+As a reminder, if unsure about any of these or any lib you're about to add/download, you can always just info $(new_lib) and cross-check. like ...